The conference will be hosted by the University of Sydney at the Camperdown Campus in Sydney.

 Presenters will receive email confirmation of their presentation (including the time and date).
 Please refer to the presentation guidelines before preparing your talk or poster

 The conference will feature three keynote lectures including the AuPS Invited lecture by Prof Livia Hool, the AuPS Plenary lecture by Prof Walter Boron and the Roberts Prize lecture by Dr Glenn Wadley

 The conference will feature ten symposia spanning a range of physiological sciences, presented by national and international speakers.
-A preliminary list of symposia may be found here.
+A list of symposia may be found here.

 Rigor and Reproducibility in Physiological Research is the important focus of a symposium at AuPS 2018.
 Ensuring reproducibility in preclinical research, in the face of many publicised failures, is a challenge for all experimental physiologists.
 Professors Simon Gandevia (NEURA), David Vaux (WEHI) and Miranda Grounds (UWA) will discuss aspects of this problem, followed by a panel Q&A session.
 Deficiencies of experimental rigor and reproducibility affect our credibility as a discipline.
 We all need to think deeply about this problem and become part of the solution.

 A discussion paper entitled Show me some discipline, by Prof Bill Phillips and Dr Severine Lamon provides an introduction and some context to this thorny challenge.

-Abstract submissions for free communication and poster sessions open in August.
+Abstract submissions for free communication and poster sessions are open.
+Submissions close 24th September.

 The welcome reception on Sunday night features the AuPS invited lecture by Prof Hool, followed by drinks and food.

 If you are a student or ECR, dont miss the mixer on Monday evening.